Carlotta Maury: Career

 Upon completion of her degree, Maury started teaching at Erasmus High School in Brooklyn, New York in 1900.
 She went on to become a paleontologist assistant at Columbia University in 1904 and a lecturer in geology at Columbia College and Barnard College until 1912.

 Maury returned to the field and joined a team led by G. D. Harris, her former Cornell advisor.
-The team’s objective was to investigate oil-rich areas off the coasts of Texas and Louisiana in the Gulf of Mexico.
+The team's objective was to investigate oil-rich areas off the coasts of Texas and Louisiana in the Gulf of Mexico.
 The information provided was the first significant geological information about the oil-producing area it is today.
-Maury’s specific contribution to the team’s research efforts was assembling data based on paleontologist findings in order to create a structure map of a large region.
-The team’s analysis has only needed minor adjustments since being published in 1910.
+Maury's specific contribution to the team's research efforts was assembling data based on paleontologist findings in order to create a structure map of a large region.
+The team's analysis has only needed minor adjustments since being published in 1910.

 In 1910, she started working for the Royal Dutch Shell as a consulting geologist and stratigrapher - she became the first female to be hired as a consultant, and then for General Asphalt Co. as part of a team to explore areas of Old Eocene beds in Trinidad and Venezuela.
 Her findings of fossils and fauna were the first of their kind in the Caribbean and South America.
-From 1910-1911 Maury had the opportunity to be a part of Arthur Clifford Veatch’s geological expedition to Venezuela as a paleontologist during that time.
+From 1910 to 1911 Maury had the opportunity to be a part of Arthur Clifford Veatch's geological expedition to Venezuela as a paleontologist during that time.
 After teaching at Huguenot College in Wellington, South Africa, she returned to the Caribbean in 1916 as a leader of the "Maury Expedition" to the Dominican Republic, despite political instability in the area at the time.
 Her goal was to order the stratigraphic layers of the Miocene and Oligocene eras, which were composed of sedimentary rock with heavy fossil deposits.
 This resulted in the discovery of 400 new species.
 Her work formed the foundation of the present day International Dominican Republic Project, which is a research effort that aims to dissect evolutionary change in the Caribbean from the Miocene era to the present day.
 In 1925, Maury published "Fosseis Terciarios do Brasil com Descripção de Novas Formas Cretaceas".
 In this work she describes a various amount of species of mollusks from the northeaster coast of South America.
 Among these mollusks a majority of them were discovered to be new species.
 Using her stratigraphy knowledge, she was able to find a correlation of those faunas with similar faunas around the Caribbean and the Gulf of Mexico.
 The monograph details mostly on fossils from the geological epoch of the Lower Miocene that were found in Rio Pirabas and Bragança to Belém.
 In both these areas the fossils were located in beds of limestone, and the fossils were primarily internal and external shell casts within the rock.